 Because a change in the distribution of a trait will almost always also change the size of the distribution of that trait, it follows that trait change is accompanied by a change in population size.
 If a trait is heritable, this constitutes eco-evolutionary change at the population level (Smallegange & Coulson 2013).
 This is especially so in the case of alternative phenotypes where we expect a shift in phenotype expression to be accompanied by a change in population size because the different phenotypes often have different demographic rates.
 For example, in the case of bulb mite males, scramblers mature earlier in life (Smallegange 2011), live longer than fighters (Radwan & Bogacz 2000) and sire more offspring than fighters (van den Beuken et al. 2019) so that an increase (or decrease) in scrambler (or fighter) expression will increase population size.
 Indeed, we found the highest population size in the harvesting treatment with the lowest level of fighter expression (D100: 100% deutonymph harvesting).
 We suspect that the increase in population size that we observed over the course of the experiment is associated with the observed decrease in mean body size over time in response to the strong, density-dependent food conditions, because smaller organisms typically reproduce faster and can reach higher equilibrium population sizes than larger ones (e.g., Huryn & Benke 2007).
 Indeed, Gilbert et al. (2022) recently showed in an experiment with the protist Tetrahymena pyriformis that mean body size decreased in response to increased density-dependence and that this rapid change in mean body size had a larger effect on population density than the reverse.
 Reductions in mean body size have been observed across a range of taxa in response to adverse environmental change (Gardner et al. 2011; Sheridan & Bickford 2011).
 Often, these reductions are associated with increased mortality rates (e.g., in red knots Calidris canutus [van Gils et al., 2016]).
 What is more, when populations not only suffer from directional environmental change but also from selective harvesting, the removal of good condition individuals (of large size) can lead to population extinction (Knell & Martínez-Ruiz 2017).
 Thus, unravelling the intertwined ecological and evolutionary dynamics of population size, body size, condition and condition-dependent (alternative) phenotypes is integral to understanding eco-evolutionary population responses to change (Edeline & Loeuille 2021).
+If our experiment would form the basis for such further studies, we suggest using outbred populations and increasing sample size in the life history assays to be able to assess any evolutionary shifts in the actual threshold for alternative male phenotype expression, and to consider other harvesting treatments with potentially stronger selective effects, like the selective removal of a high proportion of large versus randomly selected juveniles.

 Data availability statement